leandrowkz/challenge-warren/README.md

 # Banco magenta (Warren challenge)
 Magenta bank.
 Simulates a bank account control system, processing deposit requests, withdraws and payments.
 It also has the ability to monetize the current account balance from one day to another.
-See working application on [https://warren-leandrowkz-frontend.herokuapp.com](https://warren-leandrowkz-frontend.herokuapp.com).

 ## App screenshot
 ![App Screenshot](screenshot.png)